 Google Maps can also see a picture of road conditions, but its system is based on a larger pool of information.
 It uses historical data to guess what conditions will be like at any given point of the day, but is also able to pull in real time information from traffic sensors and Google Maps users.
 The systems have similarities, though Google Maps is able to make use of a lot more information than Waze does.

 For that reason it doesn’t matter if you stray into an area with few Google Maps users.
-The app will be able to see what’s going on based on other factors, and keep you informed.
+The app will be able to see what’s going on based on other factors, and keep you relatively well informed.

 Of course Google Maps and Waze utilize their data very differently.
 While Waze will actively redirect your journey based on the data it receives, it’s a feature that still hasn’t been ported to Google Maps, even though both services are owned and operated by Google.